tsinis/app_icon_tools/CONTRIBUTING.md

 ``&template=pull_request_template.md``

-to the end of your PR URL in browser's adress bar, for example:
+to the end of your PR URL in the browser's address bar, for example:

 ``https://github.com/tsinis/app_icon_tools/compare/master...your_username:your_branch_name?expand=1&template=pull_request_template.md``